JanGorman/Chester/README.md

 }
 ```

+### Known Issues
+- Queries with multiple root fields and arguments produce a compiler error (e.g. `'Int' is not convertible to 'Any'`)

 ## Usage

 Chester uses the builder pattern to construct GraphQL queries.
 In its basic form use it like this: